afsc-assessments/ebswp_2023/doc/EBSpollock.md

 using standardized gear and methods.
 For pollock, this survey has been instrumental in providing an abundance index and information on the population age structure.
 This survey is complemented by the acoustic trawl (AT) surveys that sample mid-water components of the pollock stock.
-Between 1991 and 2019 the BTS biomass estimates ranged from 2.28 to 8.39 million t (Table \ref{tab:bts_biom}; Fig. \ref{fig:bts_biom}).
+Between 1991 and 2021 the BTS biomass estimates ranged from 2.28 to 8.39 million t (Table \ref{tab:bts_biom}; Fig. \ref{fig:bts_biom}).
 In the mid-1980s and early 1990s several years resulted in above-average biomass estimates.
-The stock appeared to be at lower levels during 1996--1999 then increased moderately until about 2003 and since then has averaged just over 4 million t.
+The stock appeared to be at lower levels during 1996--1999 then increased moderately until about 2003 and since then has averaged just over 4 million t (from the standard EBS region using design-based estimators).
 These surveys also provide consistent measurements of environmental conditions, such as the sea surface and bottom temperatures.
 Large-scale zoogeographic shifts in the EBS shelf documented during a warming trend in the early 2000s were